 The COE, at FEMA's request, has revised the Flood Insurance Study (FIS) for Yakima County; the revised preliminary FIS was issued in December 1995.
-The final revised FIS is to be issued in late 1997.
+The final revised FIS was issued in March of 1998.
 The FIS defines the 100-year floodplain and floodway, as mandated by the National Flood Insurance Program (NFIP).
 The NFIP implements a comprehensive set of regulations for mitigating flood damage.
 Yakima County participates in the NFIP by adopting zoning restrictions and enforcing building standards to limit flood damage in the 100-year floodplain.
-The revised FIS modifies the previously defined 100-year floodplain to reflect changed hydrologic and hydraulic conditions of the Yakima River.
-These modifications will affect regulatory requirements in specific areas along the Yakima River.
+The revised FIS modified the previously defined 100-year floodplain to reflect changes in hydrologic and hydraulic conditions of the Yakima River.